Introduction to the supervisory authorities and the supervision of child welfare services, social services and health and care services in Norway

 - the right of access to and the right to correct patient records

-- client participation
+- participation and information

 - the special rights of children